Kelly has been the subject of media coverage including participating in a live 90 minute tithing debate

 tenth grade in 1960.
 From June 1962 until June 1966 he was in the U. S. A. F., learned Chinese Mandarin at Yale University

 and was soon promoted to the Transcription Department while serving in Taiwan.
 In 1964 Russell married.
-He presently resides in Acworth, Georgia.
+He presently resides in Washington, Ga. and is married to Donna Hope Cram.

 Russell graduated Cum Laude from Sprayberry High in 1962.
 From June 1962 until June 1966 he was in the U. S. A. F., received 22 semester hours in Chinese